-The goal of KinderCaminata is to provide a college experience that helps children and their families realize that a college education and career preparation are a possibility.
+The mission behind KinderCaminata is to provide an introduction to the college experience that helps children and their families realize that higher education and career preparation are a possibility.

 As kindergarten children get off their bus, they are met with welcome cheers from Fullerton College students, faculty, and staff!
-Student tour guides escort each of the groups around campus to various career stations.
-Each group attends a Welcome session where they meet campus leadership and learn about services.
-They then transition to participate in interactive workshops and demonstrations.
+Student tour guides (KinderBuddies) escort each of the groups throughout campus to various career stations.
+Before each station, all attendees participate in the Campus Welcome session where they meet campus leadership and learn about what the day will entail.
+They then transition to participate in interactive workshops and demonstrations for the remainder of the day.

 In the career stations, children participate in interactive learning experiences and activities.
 Fullerton College faculty and student clubs make learning come alive by hosting career stations such as Psychology – It’s All About the Brain, Biology – What Colors Are in My Candy? and Engineering & Technology Club – Builders of Tomorrow.
 A live DJ provides music and Buzzy the Mascot encourages dancing!
-Students in the Cosmetology Department do face-painting, Football and Soccer Teams host drills, the Veterans Resource Center facilitates an obstacle course, and many more activities hosted by the campus community.
-Throughout the morning, the campus is alive with the sounds of learning!
+Students in the Cosmetology Department host face-painting, Football and Soccer Teams conduct drills, the Veterans Resource Center facilitates an obstacle course, and many more activities hosted by valuable members of the campus community.
+Throughout the day of the event, the campus is ‘buzzing’ with the sounds of learning & excitement!

-Since 1995, KinderCaminata has been proudly hosted by Fullerton College every year.
+Since 1995, KinderCaminata has been proudly hosted by Fullerton College.

-The KinderCaminata experience was founded in 1993 by Galal Kernahan and Los Amigos of Orange County.
+The KinderCaminata experience was founded in 1993 by educator Galal Kernahan and the community group Los Amigos of Orange County.

 Other community colleges in the state host similar KinderCaminata events, including Santa Ana College and Cypress College.

 Dr. Christine Lamm, Professor of Child Development and Education Studies (CDES), took charge of the KinderCaminata event in 1996 and was an active advocate for the importance of introducing children to college early in their educational journey.
-With the help of CDES professors Neva Root, Sharon Deleon, Thomas Chairomonte, Patti Green, ethnic studies professor Adela Lopez and many others, KinderCaminata transformed into what it is today.
+With the help of CDES professors Neva Root, Sharon Deleon, Thomas Chairomonte, Patti Green, Ethnic Studies professor Adela Lopez and many others, KinderCaminata transformed into what it is today.
+A vibrant, highly interactive and impactful event for our youth!

-After the death of Dr. Lamm in 2013, Diana Kyle, professor of psychology, took over as event coordinator to ensure the event’s success and continuation for the future.
-Throughout the years, the event has been organized by numerous departments across campus.
-Currently, KinderCaminata is organized by the Cadena Cultural Center.
+After the death of Dr. Lamm in 2013, Diana Kyle, professor of psychology, took over as event coordinator to ensure the event’s success and continuation for future participants.
+Throughout the years, the event has been organized by many departments across campus.
+Currently, KinderCaminata is organized & hosted by the Cadena Cultural Center.

-Funded primarily through the Student Equity Fund and personal donations by faculty to buy supplies, KinderCaminata quickly became an important yearly educational field trip for kindergarten classes in local school districts.
-In 2013, after Dr. Christine Lamm retired and subsequently passed away, the KinderCaminata event was institutionalized by Fullerton College President, Dr. Rajen Vurdien.
-President Dr. Cynthia Olivo is committed to providing institutional support to continue this important tradition at Fullerton College for many years to come.
+Originally funded primarily through the Student Equity Fund and donations from staff & faculty for supplies, KinderCaminata quickly became an important yearly educational field trip for kindergarten classes in local school districts.
+In 2013, the KinderCaminata event was institutionalized by Fullerton College President, Dr. Rajen Vurdien.
+Later presidents, including our current President Dr. Cynthia Olivo, have continued their commitment to providing institutional support and continuing this important tradition at Fullerton College for many years to come.

 Instilling the Importance of Education